-Aerial Lift Safety
+Aerial Lifts Safety

-Aerial lifts include scissor lifts, bucket trucks, and cherry pickers.
-Here are some reasons why, each year, construction workers are killed or injured while using this equipment:
+Aerial lifts include scissor lifts, boom lifts, and bucket trucks.
+Here are some reasons why construction workers are killed or injured every year while using this equipment:

 - They were not wearing a harness and fell off the equipment. - They fell with the equipment when it tipped over. - They were electrocuted when the equipment touched a power line or electrical wires.